Chemical risk assessment for SMEs

 Ran benchmarks, extracted insights from existing tools

-Participated in 3 beta testing phases alongside occupational health services and toxicologist
+Participated in 3 beta testing phases with 3 occupational health services and led user interviews + usability tests (6 companies), resulting in key usability issues resolved

 Step 1